IgniteUI/igniteui-docfx/en/components/drop_down_virtual.md

 ```

 ### Remote Data
-The `igx-drop-down` supports loading chunks of remote data using the `igxFor` directive.
-The configuration is similar to the one using it with local items and the main difference is handling the loading of different data chunks.
+The `igx-drop-down` supports loading chunks of remote data using the `*igxFor` structural directive.
+The configuration is similar to the one with local items, the main difference being how data chunks are loaded.

 #### Template
 The drop-down template does not need to change much compared to the previous example - we still need to specify a wrapping div, style it accordingly and write out the complete configuration for the `*igxFor`.
 Since we'll be getting our data from a remote source, we need to specify that our data will be an observable and pass it through Angular's `async` pipe: